-Reed Baker, IE 1985, Michele Etheredge, IE 1986, John Marshall, IE 1996, Jim McClelland, IE 1966, and Major General Kelly McKeague, IE 1985, MSIE 1987, joined the H. Milton Stewart School of Industrial & Systems Engineering Advisory Board this spring.
+Reed Baker, IE 1985, Michele Etheredge, IE 1986, John Marshall, IE 1996, Jim McClelland, IE 1966, and Major General Kelly McKeague, IE 1985, MSIE 1987, joined the H. Milton Stewart School of Industrial and Systems Engineering Advisory Board this spring.
 The Board, comprised of 24 distinguished professionals and community leaders, serves as a sounding board for the School Chair in an advisory capacity as well as assists with the School's development goals.
 Each member brings extensive industry knowledge and unique expertise to this role and will serve a four year term (2015-2019).

 Reed Baker, IE 1985, is currently senior vice president and principal of Advantage Industrial Automation based in Atlanta, Gerogia.
 Advantage Industrial Automation provides solutions by adding value to the leading products in factory automation and control utilizing the manufacturers they represent.
 After graduating from ISyE, Baker’s first position was with Square D Company (now Schneider Electric) as a field engineer.
 He is married to Angie Baker, also a Georgia Tech graduate, and has two children currently attending Georgia Tech.